angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

   - Use `torch.tensor()` to convert the data to PyTorch tensors.

+#### Task 1: Implementation
-** Write code to load the dataset, split it into training and testing sets, standardize the features, and convert the data into PyTorch tensors for use in training a PyTorch model.**
+Write code to load the dataset, split it into training and testing sets, standardize the features, and convert the data into PyTorch tensors for use in training a PyTorch model.